A Thom Spectrum Model for $C_2$-Integral Brown--Gitler Spectra: Introduction

 \section{Introduction}

 In the 1970's, Brown and Gitler constructed a family of spectra realizing certain sub-comodules of the dual Steenrod algebra at the prime $p=2$ \cite{brown1973spectrum}.
 Brown--Gitler's motivation for constructing the original spectra was to study immersions of manifolds.
-These spectra were indeed useful for that purpose, in particular allowing Cohen to prove the immersion conjecture for differentiable manifolds \cite{cohen1982immersions}.
 They have also been useful for studying maps out of classifying spaces.
 For example, they were used by Miller to prove the Sullivan Conjecture \cite{miller1984sullivan}.

 Brown--Gitler used an obstruction-theoretic approach, first constructing an algebraic resolution, then constructing a tower of spectra realizing that resolution, and then taking its inverse limit to obtain the desired spectrum.
 In \cite{Mahowald1977}, Mahowald suggested an alternative construction using a Thom spectrum model.
 In particular, Mahowald posited that the natural filtration of the space $\Omega^2 S^3$ due to May--Milgram \cite{MilMay81} produces a filtration of the Thom spectrum $(\Omega^2 S^3)^\mu \simeq H {\mF}_2$ by spectra.
 Here, $\mu$ is the double loop map $\mu: \Omega^2 S^3 \to BO$ of the classifying map of the M\"{o}bius bundle over $S^1.$ The resulting filtration spectra turn out to be the Brown--Gitler spectra of \cite{brown1973spectrum} (see \cite{BP78,cohen1979geometry,HuntKuhn99}).
 In \cite{cohen1979geometry}, Cohen made this construction precise at all primes.